FarronF/limerick-council-meetings/meetings/2022/07/11-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and County Council - 17th  June 2022.md

 make a proposed Development Plan only after having determined that it shall not affect the

 integrity of a European site.
-She confirmed that the Chief Executive had issued this--- 3
+She confirmed that the Chief Executive had issued this
+---
+3

 determination that the Draft Plan and the material alterations set out in the Chief Executives